canonical/open-documentation-academy/multipass/macOS.md

 Mounts:         --
 ```

-Let’s take the first IP address shown and paste it into our browser, then add a colon and the portainer default port, 9000, like this: 10.115.5.235:9000.
-This will take us to the Portainer login page, where we can set a username and password.
+Copy the IP address starting with "10" and paste it into your browser, then add a colon and the portainer default port, 9000.
+It should look like this: 10.115.5.235:9000.
+This will take you to the Portainer login page where you can set a username and password.

 ![|720x543](https://assets.ubuntu.com/v1/75a164a1-mp-macos-6.png)

-From there, let’s select a local docker environment.
+From there, select **a local Docker environment**.

 ![|720x601](https://assets.ubuntu.com/v1/ee3ff308-mp-macos-7.png)

-From there, we can click into the newly created “local” docker endpoint, navigate to the app templates page, and select NGINX
+Inside the newly selected local Docker environment, navigate to the **table of contents**, click on **app templates**, and select **NGINX**.

 ![|720x460](https://assets.ubuntu.com/v1/86be3eae-mp-macos-8.png)

-From the Portainer dashboard, we can see the ports that nginx has available.
-We can navigate to the IP address of our instance followed by that port number to see that we indeed have nginx running in a docker container inside Multipass!
+From the Portainer dashboard, you can see the ports available on nginx.
+To verify that you have nginx running in a Docker container inside Multipass, open a new web page and paste the IP address of your instance followed by one of the port numbers.

 ![|720x465](https://assets.ubuntu.com/v1/25585a03-mp-macos-9.png)

 <a href="#heading--next-steps"><h2 id="heading--next-steps">Next steps</h2></a>

 Congratulations!
-You now have the skills you need to use Multipass proficiently.
-There’s more to learn about Multipass and its capabilities - check out our [how-to guides](https://multipass.run/docs/how-to-guides) for ideas and for help with your project.
-Our [reference page](https://multipass.run/docs/reference) contains definitions of key concepts, a complete CLI command reference, settings options and more.
+You can now use Multipass proficiently.
+There's more to learn about Multipass and its capabilities.
+Check out our [how-to guides](https://multipass.run/docs/how-to-guides) for ideas and help with your project.
+Our [reference page](https://multipass.run/docs/reference) contains definitions of key concepts, a complete CLI command reference, settings options, and more.

 Let us know what you’re able to get done with Multipass!